 Signs of the condition may include the following:

 Classic galactosemia is caused by a change in the GALT gene.
 This gene gives your body instructions for making the GALT enzyme.
 GALT breaks down galactose into glucose and other substances that your body uses for energy.

-Without a working GALT gene, your baby cannot make enough working copies of the GALT enzyme.
+Without a working GALT gene, your baby cannot make enough working GALT enzyme.
 As a result, their body cannot properly break down and get rid of galactose.
 High levels of galactose and other undigested sugars can damage their body.

 Classic galactosemia results in very little to no working GALT enzyme.
 People with a milder version of the condition called Duarte galactosemia have some working GALT enzyme.